 Transportation in North Cascades National Park

 Bicycling through the park is another common way of getting around.
-It may be favored not only because it’s a great way to get some exercise, but also because it’s a much greener way of traveling, helping to lessen our environmental impact.
-Public transportation is limited, with none available within the park itself.
+It is favored not only because it’s a great way to get some exercise, but also because it’s a much greener way of traveling, helping to lessen our environmental impact.
+Public transportation is limited in and around the area, with none available within the park itself.
 If you want new ways of seeing the park though, you can rent a boat, kayak, or canoe and head out onto one of the many lakes.

 Campgrounds and parking in North Cascades National Park

 For RV campers looking for a forested campground that offers you privacy and easy access to hiking trails, you can't beat Newhalem Creek Campground.
 The campground is one of better places for those traveling with larger rigs as well as it can accommodate vehicles up to 45 feet in length.